RobbieZhao/Notes/spanish.md

 - un libro: a book
 - este/esta: this
+  - este -> estos
+  - esta -> estas
 - ese/esa: that
+  - esos

 - un hombre: a man
 - una mujer: a woman

   - mujeres

 - nosotros/nosotras: we

 - demasiado: too
 - una habitación: a room
+  - habitaciones
 - una televisión: a television

 vivir: to live